mkohana/mkohana.github.io/content/publication/conference.md

 alwaysopen = true
 +++

+1. A Investigation of Suitable Data Transfer Range for Web-Based Virtual World Applications,
+Masaki Kohana, Shinji Sakamoto, Shusuke Okamoto,
+The 16th International Conference on P2P, Parallel, Grid, Cloud and Internet Computing (3PGCIC-2021),
+pp. 165-174, (Oct, 2021)

+1. A SPA of Online Lecture Contents with Voice,
+Masaki Kohana, Shusuke Okamoto, Masaru Kamada,
+The 10th International Workshop on Web Services and Social Media (WSSM-2021),
+in conjunction with the 24th International Conference on Network-Based Information Systems (NBiS-2021),
+pp. 384-390, (Sep, 2021)

+1. Ryoya Fukutani, Shusuke Okamoto, Shinji Sakamoto, Masaki Kohana,
+A Dynamic and Distributed Simulation Method for Web-Based Games,
+The 10th International Workshop on Web Services and Social Media (WSSM-2021),
+in conjunction with the 24th International Conference on Network-Based Information Systems (NBiS-2021),
+pp. 391-400, (Sep, 2021)

 1. Masaki Kohana, Shinji Sakamoto, Shusuke Okamoto,
 Recovering Lost Connection for Web Browser Network,
 The 9th International Workshop on Web Services and Social Media (WSSM-2020),